Art From Science Figures

 Creating science art for journal covers or article openers is particularly liberating (for us artists).
 Because the art is abstract, there is essentially a limitless source of inspiration one can pull from.
 For example, we may create an image with painterly qualities and strong colors reminiscent of fauvism from the patterns found in a petri dish.
 In contrast, the same petri dish could double as a moon in a starry, night sky.

 Often, an editor or scientist has a specific idea in mind.
-Below is an example of instructions for a journal opener from an editor for the Blood Cancer Discoveries journal published by the American Association of Cancer Research.
+Below is an example of instructions for a journal opener from an editor for the Blood Cancer Discovery journal published by the American Association for Cancer Research.
 You’ll notice that the instructions are specific enough to steer us in the right direction.
 However, they still allow for creative freedom on SayoStudio’s part.
 The resulting artwork depends on our artist’s particular style and even digital techniques!

-Below is a collection of some of SayoStudio’s favorite artworks commissioned by the American Association of Cancer Research.
+Below is a collection of some of SayoStudio’s favorite artworks commissioned by the American Association for Cancer Research.
 We have included art by both Nicolle R. Fuller and Claire Agosti to showcase their different artistic styles.